Spain 1940 - Spain 2015.

 In 2017 her work is included in the group exhibition entitled "Without Words | With Words" at Freijo Gallery in Madrid.

 In 2020 her work is part of the group exhibition entitled "TEXT [NO TEXT]" in the LZ46 space at Freijo Gallery in Madrid.
-Also in 2020, her solo exhibition "HORIZONS" will take place at Freijo Gallery in Madrid.
+Also in 2020, her solo exhibition "HORIZONS" takes place at Freijo Gallery in Madrid.